 “Well, that’s not my problem.
 And unless you have some official papers from the council or something, you can get out of here.”
 She stepped back inside and closed the door firmly as the two men exchanged confused glances.
 She turned the deadbolt, then went to lock the back door.
 Just in case.

 She was just sitting down to watch Bondi Vet when the doorbell rang again.
 She frowned.
-It was 5 p.m.
-Some people even had their dinners at 5 p.m..
-It wasn’t the sort of time to be ringing on people’s doorbells willy-nilly.
-She got up and went to the door, bristling with indignation.
+It was five p.m.
+Some people had their dinners at five p.m. (not her.
+She waited until half-past-six.
+Five p.m. felt, well, old).
+But five p.m. was not the sort of time to be ringing people’s doorbells willy-nilly.
+She got up and went into the hall, bristling with indignation.

 When she opened the door, Pest and his friend were both standing a respectful distance away from the step.
+She frowned at them.
 “What?”

 “Has our colleague been by yet?”